statsconchris/mpi-tutorial/fortran-examples/README.md

 ## Run the code

+`mpirun -np 2 hello-world.out`

+or as root user (not recommended)

-`mpirun -np 20 hello-world.out`
+`mpirun --allow-run-as-root -np 2 hello-world.out`

-In this example, 20 processors are requested.
+In this example, 2 processors are requested.

 ## Examples

 1) hello-world.f

 output: compute-node name and process name

+2) h1.f